 This \eqref{ineq_mainbound} is encouraging in the following sense.
 When we fix $K, \rho$ and consider sufficiently large $T$, then the $O(\log T)$ first term dominates the $O(\log\log T)$ second term.
 If we ignore the second term, we obtain a regret of $O( \sum_{i=2}^K \frac{\log T}{\Delta_i})$, which matches the optimal rate of regret in stochastic bandits.
 Formally,

 and the regret of \eqref{ineq_mainbound} is rate-optimal, meaning that it matches any (possibly non-replicable) algorithm, such as UCB and TS, up to a universal constant factor.
-This improvement is attributed to how the factors $\log T$ and $K^2/\rho^2$ are decomposed. } To elaborate further, the algorithmic contributions of this work are outlined as follows. \begin{itemize}[left=0pt] \item \add{After the problem setup (Section \ref{sec_setup}), we introduce a principled framework for bounding nonreplication probability, which is often used implicitly in the literature (Section \ref{subsec_genbound}).
-The framework is quite general and can be extended into a more general class of sequential learning problems, such as episodic reinforcement learning.} \item We then introduce the Replicable Explore-then-Commit (REC) algorithm (Section \ref{subsec_algone}), \add{which has a regret bound of
+This improvement is attributed to how the factors $\log T$ and $K^2/\rho^2$ are decomposed. } To elaborate further, the algorithmic contributions of this work are outlined as follows.
+First, after the problem setup (Section \ref{sec_setup}), we introduce a principled framework for bounding nonreplication probability, which is often used implicitly in the literature (Section \ref{subsec_genbound}).
+The framework is quite general and can be extended into a more general class of sequential learning problems, such as episodic reinforcement learning.
+We then introduce the Replicable Explore-then-Commit (REC) algorithm (Section \ref{subsec_algone}), which has a regret bound of